 To learn more and to find out how to anticipate that evolution, read our guide on one on one development: How to make the most of your 1-on-1s throughout you and your team’s careers.

-- How to start one on ones with your team
+- Learn How to start one on ones with your team

-- An in depth One on one meeting template to help get you started
+- Here’s an in-depth One on one meeting template to help get you started

 - One on one meeting tips: 30 Dos and don’ts for effective one on one meetings (including a printable PDF for you and your team)